The Collaborator (A Preferred Product Owner Stance)

 - They know to stick to their authentic selves; People who are pretending to be different than they really are can be smelled from a mile away.
 To put it differently; people expect you to be your real authentic self.
 In order to be an effective collaborator, you have to know who you are, what you stand for, and how your talents, beliefs, values, etc. will benefit the team.

 - Collaborators understand this old saying that “Honey catches more flies than vinegar”; We know that there must be a lot of pressure on your shoulders as a Product Owner.
 There is tons of work to be done.
 There are too many deadlines to deliver on and it seems like it’s just never enough… However, remind yourself that there is a way to get things done without making enemies along the way.
-People work harder, smarter and faster when they like the people who are working with.
+People work harder, smarter, and faster when they like the people they are working with.
 So, if you want to maximize the value of your product, be kind to those you want to (and need to) collaborate with.

 - They understand that they need to step up; Great collaborators understand that collaboration is a two-way thing.
 When collaborating with others, you don’t do the bare minimum.
 You need to be able to step up your game and occasionally go above and beyond in unexpected ways.
 It will bring you a lot of goodwill and buy-in when people know that you will step up your game when it’s needed, which makes collaborating with them a lot easier.